Technigo/project-react-native-app/README.md

 # Project React Native App 📱

-This is my first encounter with React-Native.
-The project I chose to to is a straight forward quote - page.
-That fetches random quotes through api.
+This is a displayer of random quotes!
+It fetches random quotes through api, and displays them in a nice way for the user

-## The problem
+## The challenge

+It was challenging to learn React-Native, due to that I recently learned React.
+It is similar in logic, but it has different ways of practise.

-It was challenging to learn a new "language", to display information from previous knowledge.
-But with patience and research I got a functional app, that looks good and works, with a completely new typescript, for me.
-It feels great to manage that.
+With patience and research I got a functional app, that looks good and works, with a new typescript (for me).

 ## View it live